emwap/stream-paper/paper.md

 ~~~

 The function `initBuffer` creates a new buffer, `putBuf` adds a new
 element while discarding the oldest element.
-Using `withBuf` the
+The programmer can get an
-programmer can get an immutable view of the current contents of the
+immutable view of the current contents of the buffer in a local scope
-buffer in a local scope.
-The function `withBuf` can be implemented
+by using `withBuf`.
+The function `withBuf` can be implemented without
-without copying but it requires that the programmer does not provide a
+copying but it requires that the programmer does not provide a
 function which returns the whole array.

 Returning to the function `recurrence`; the input stream stream is